oheger/stream-sync/README.md

 from the hierarchical structure of the configuration options for Akka HTTP as described in the referenced documentation.

+### Reading passwords from the console
+For some use cases, e.g. connecting to a WebDav server or encrypting files, StreamSync needs passwords.
+Per default, such passwords can be specified as command line arguments, like any other arguments processed by the program.
+This can, however, be problematic when it comes to secret data: If the program is invoked from a command shell, the passwords are directly visible.
+They are typically stored in the command line history as well.
+So they can be easily compromised.

+To reduce this risk, passwords can also be read from the console.
+This happens automatically without any additional action required by the caller.
+If a password is required for a concrete sync scenario, but the corresponding command line argument is missing, the user is prompted to enter it.
+As prompt the name of the command line argument representing the password is used.
+When the password is typed in no echo is displayed.

+It is well possible that multiple passwords are needed for a single sync process.
+An example could be a process that syncs from the local file system to an encrypted WebDav server.
+Then a password is needed to connect to the server, and another one for the encryption.
+Either of them can be omitted from the command line; the user is prompted for all missing passwords.

 ### Examples and use cases
 **Sync a local directory to an external USB hard disk**